-Arteriovenous malformations (AVMs) occur when a group of blood vessels in your body forms incorrectly.
+Arteriovenous malformations (AVMs) happen when a group of blood vessels in your body forms incorrectly.
 In these malformations, arteries and veins are unusually tangled.
 This usually happens during development before birth or shortly after.

 Most people with AVMs have no initial symptoms or problems.
-Instead, the AVMs are often discovered when doctors treat another unrelated health concern.
+Instead, the AVMs are often discovered when healthcare providers treat another unrelated health concern.
 Sometimes the rupture of one of the blood vessels in an AVM will bring the issue to medical attention.
 Sometimes they are only found after death, during an autopsy.

 Facts about arteriovenous malformations

 Most people with AVMs will never have any problems.
 If symptoms have not appeared by the time a person is 50, they probably will never appear.
 Women sometimes have symptoms as a result of the burden that pregnancy places on the blood vessels.
 Nearly 12% of people with AVMs do have some symptoms, however.